 Sweet Potato Black Bean Casserole

-- 1 large sweet potato peeled and diced (cook in the microwave for about 3-5 minutes, to soften)
+- 1 large sweet potato, peeled and diced (cook in the microwave for about 8-10 minutes before cutting, to soften)*

 - 1 teaspoon chili powder